Boeing to pay $2.5 bln to settle U.S. criminal probe into 737 MAX crashes | Business

 Boeing Co will pay more than $2.5 billion in fines and compensation after reaching a settlement with the U.S. Department of Justice over two plane crashes that killed a total of 346 people and led to the grounding of its 737 MAX jetliner.
 The settlement, which allows Boeing to avoid prosecution, includes a fine of $243.6 million, compensation to airlines of $1.77 billion and a $500 million crash-victim fund over fraud conspiracy charges related to the plane's flawed design.

 Boeing said it would take a $743.6 million charge against its fourth-quarter 2020 earnings to reflect the deferred prosecution agreement, a form of corporate plea bargain.
-Boeing had put aside reserves of $1.77 billion in prior quarters to provide for compensation to airlines.
 The Justice Department deal, announced after the market close on Thursday, caps a 21-month investigation into the design and development of the 737 MAX following the two crashes, in Indonesia and Ethiopia in 2018 and 2019, respectively.

-The crashes "exposed fraudulent and deceptive conduct by employees of one of the world's leading commercial airplane manufacturers," acting Assistant Attorney General David Burns said in a statement accompanying the agreement.
+The crashes "exposed fraudulent and deceptive conduct by employees of one of the world's leading commercial airplane manufacturers," acting Assistant Attorney General David Burns said in a statement.
 "Boeing's employees chose the path of profit over candor by concealing material information from the FAA concerning the operation of its 737 MAX airplane and engaging in an effort to cover up their deception," Burns said, referring to the Federal Aviation Administration.

-The crashes triggered a hailstorm of investigations, frayed U.S. leadership in global aviation and have cost Boeing some $20 billion.
-Plaintiffs lawyers representing families of victims of the Ethiopian Airlines crash said the settlement strengthens civil litigation against Boeing in Chicago, where the company is headquartered.
+The crashes have cost Boeing some $20 billion.
+Lawyers for families of victims of the Ethiopian Airlines crash said the settlement strengthens civil litigation in Chicago, where Boeing is based.
 Boeing has already settled most lawsuits related to the Lion Air disaster in Indonesia.

 Because of the crashes, the U.S. Congress in December passed legislation reforming how the FAA certifies new airplanes.
 Representative Peter DeFazio, chairman of the House Transportation and Infrastructure Committee, who oversaw a lengthy probe into the crashes, said the "settlement amounts to a slap on the wrist and is an insult to the 346 victims who died as a result of corporate greed."

+"At around 0.5% of Boeing's current market value, this portion of the payments should not be a significant issue for the stock," said Bernstein analyst Douglas Harned in a note.
+The 737 MAX was grounded in March 2019, and the grounding was not lifted until November 2020, after Boeing made significant safety upgrades and improvements in pilot training.

-Boeing, the largest U.S. airplane manufacturer, was charged with one count of conspiracy to defraud the United States.
+Boeing, the largest U.S. airplane manufacturer and the world's second largest behind Europe's Airbus following the grounding, was charged with one count of conspiracy to defraud the United States.
 It faces a three-year deferred prosecution agreement, with the charge dismissed if it complies.
 DPAs are corporate plea bargains that typically allow a company to avoid criminal charges that could disrupt activities such as access to public contracts, in return for a fine and admission of wrongdoing, as well as internal reforms.

-The deferred prosecution agreement says one employee wrote another in 2014 that if the FAA required higher-level training it would "cost Boeing tens of millions of dollars!"
-The $243 million fine, which the Justice Department said was at "low end" of the sentencing guidelines, represents the amount of money Boeing saved by not implementing full-flight simulator training for the 737 MAX, the agreement stated.

-The airline payment fund will include payments already made by Boeing to airlines, which had to cancel flights due to a shortage of aircraft.
-On MCAS, Boeing disclosed changes that gave the system greater power to some FAA personnel but it did not disclose it to other FAA key personnel responsible for determining pilot training, the agreement said.
+Access to public contracts is crucial for defense companies, such as Boeing, which depend on government business worldwide.
+REGULATOR 'DEFRAUDED'

-"The purpose of the conspiracy was to defraud the FAA (Aircraft Evaluation Group) ... in order to bring about a financial gain to Boeing," it said.
-But the Justice Department stopped short of requiring an independent compliance monitor because "the misconduct was neither pervasive across the organization, nor undertaken by a large number of employees, nor facilitated by senior management."
+Boeing disclosed details on MCAS to some FAA personnel but not to others responsible for determining pilot training.
+"The purpose of the conspiracy was to defraud the FAA (Aircraft Evaluation Group) ... in order to bring about a financial gain to Boeing," the document said.

 "This settlement is protection for Boeing rather than justice, as it is a continuation of Boeing evading accountability and transparency," said Michael Stumo, whose daughter died in the MAX crash in Ethiopia.